anrosent/rct/README.md

 ## Rationale

 There are a handful of existing libraries for writing React components in Clojurescript, like [Reagent](https://github.com/reagent-project/reagent), [Rum](https://github.com/tonsky/rum), and [Om](https://github.com/omcljs/om).
 All of these provide features for defining React components using DSLs and managing reactive state.
 The closest relative of this library is probably [hx](https://github.com/Lokeh/hx) - both `hx` and `rct` try to give the user the best tool for writing modern React components, and explicitly leave state management out of scope.
-The main differentiating factor for `rct` is that the API is smaller and more extensible.
+The main differentiating factor for `rct` is that the API is smaller and more extensible, and thus more likely to compose well with the other tools you're working with.

 ## Stateful Components